Luden02/OrbitOPL-Toolbox/README.md

 Grab the latest build from the [Releases](https://github.com/Luden02/OrbitOPL-Toolbox/releases) page.

+Or if you're on Arch Linux you can use the [AUR Binaries](https://aur.archlinux.org/orbitopl-toolbox-bin.git) or [AUR git](https://aur.archlinux.org/orbitopl-toolbox-git.git) (thanks to u/m0tic)

 ### 🐧 Linux

 1. Download the **`.AppImage`**, **`.deb`**, or **`.zip`** (whichever suits your distro).